 A green setting with a halo of limestone cliffs, the Chartreuse Natural Park is also rich in human culture and heritage treasures

-With Chambéry to the north, Grenoble to the south and Voiron to the west, between Isère and Savoie, the Chartreuse Regional Natural Park covers 69,000 hectares and 52 communes.
-It was established in 1995.
+With Chambéry to the north, Grenoble to the south and Voiron to the west, between Isère and Savoie, the Chartreuse Regional Natural Park covers 69,000 hectares and 52 towns and villages.

 Mushroom-picking, watching wildlife, skiing, snowshoe walks, hikes… Whether you are active or more contemplative by nature, you are bound to find happiness in the Chartreuse area.

 The Chartreuse Natural Park shelters forests, meadows, streams and rocky areas.
 More than 2000 plant species live in its countryside, a surprisingly wide range linked to the diversity of its habitats, which support species with very different ecological requirements.
 Nearly half of all mammal and bird species in France have elected to live in this little area.